Privoro says RIP to passwords and hello to better security on #PasswordDay.

 Or perhaps more accurately for this article: “Human actions or behaviors along with biometrics speak continuously and significantly stronger than passwords.”
 The ability of sensors in smartphones to track a user’s gait, how they hold the device or how they enter information are traits that may be accessed continuously for user authentication.
 Bringing these behavioral credentials along with biometric modalities like fingerprints, facial recognition or voice identification to a zero-trust environment with distributed authentication, single sign-on and privileged access management systems, essentially eliminates the need for our team members to key in passwords to access and use company resources.
 The idea of continual verification was announced in 2012 by the Defense Advanced Research Projects Agency (DARPA) and last Pearl Harbor Day (December 7, 2017) the United States’ Department of Information Security Agency (DISA) published this five-minute video demonstrating Continuous Multi-Factor Authentication (CMFA).

-While the ability to capture and record biometric and behavioral data significantly expands the breadth of Personally Identifiable Information (PII) required for accessing resources and extends
+While the ability to capture and record biometric and behavioral data significantly expands the breadth of Personally Identifiable Information (PII) required for accessing resources and extends the responsibilities of handling PII to individual smartphones, the gains in workforce productivity and the reduction of user credential exposure are easily justified.

 All good things come to an end

 As our journey continues and we evaluate the emerging technologies to implement a CMFA or continual verification process for our business operations, our prognosis for passwords at Privoro projects they will be retired by the end of 2018.
-Our team members will be able to walk into the office and, with their mobile device in possession, dynamically connect to the network, sit at their workstation, open up their computer and commence working without any keystroke inputs or impedimentsno password, no fingerprint, no token insertions.
+Our team members will be able to walk into the office and, with their mobile device in possession, dynamically connect to the network, sit at their workstation, open up their computer and commence working without any keystroke inputs or impediments – no password, no fingerprint, no token insertions.
 With this new system, our team will recover precious “login time” and our environment will be substantially safer as we raise the bar on what many experts consider to be the most vulnerable threat vector (our team members) and reinforce our mission in bringing the most secure products to market.

 The moral of this article is "Kill the password before the password kills your business and/or you."